UMD-CSEC/Public-Writeups/HTBUni-Quals-2021/pwn-steam-driver/README.md

     }
 ```

-An astute observer might notice that it's possible to have the logs pointer initialized but never freed if an invalid name pointer is provided (which causes `copy_from_user`) to fail.
+An astute observer might notice that it's possible to have the logs pointer initialized but never freed if an invalid name pointer is provided (which causes `copy_from_user` to fail).
 It's questionable whether this is of any use, but nonetheless we'll keep it in mind.

 At the start of the `add_engine` function and the end of the `add_compartment` function, there is a call to the `automated_engine_shutdown` function:
 ```c=